stijn-dejongh/lovecraft_public_domain/raw_converts/hm.md

 mask.
 He spoke not a word, but put every ounce of energy into the defence of his life.
 Rogers kicked, gouged, butted, bit, clawed, and spat--yet found strength to yelp out actual sentences at times.
-Most of his speech was in a ritualistic jargon full of references to  "It " or  "Rhan-Tegoth ", and to Jones's overwrought nerves it seemed as if the cries echoed from an infinite distance of daemoniac snortings and bayings.
+Most of his speech was in a ritualistic jargon full of references to  "It " or  "Rhan-Tegoth", and to Jones's overwrought nerves it seemed as if the cries echoed from an infinite distance of daemoniac snortings and bayings.
 Toward the last they were rolling on the floor, overturning benches or striking against the walls and the brick foundations of the central melting-furnace.
 Up to the very end Jones could not be certain of saving himself,